 Sending work teams has become a major missions thrust for districts and many local churches.
 These people give up vacation time to work.
 They buy their own airline tickets.
 They even dig into their pockets to buy cement, paint, nails, and boards.
 In recent years, they've put up hundreds of buildings all over the world.
 A grassroots program, what is now Nazarene Missions Teams started ramping up with the election of Paul Gamertsfelder to the Global NMI Council.
 Now, over 300 teams go out each year.

 Louie Bustle is now retired from missionary service that included a stint as regional director in South America.
 Originally the pioneer leader in the Dominican Republic, he has credited Nazarene Mission Teams with being a key element in explosive church growth there.
-Nazarene Mission Teams money and the donated labor are key elements in helping the World Evangelism Fund reap a great harvest in responsive areas around the globe.
+Nazarene Mission Teams' money and donated labor are key elements in helping the World Evangelism Fund reap a great harvest in responsive areas around the globe.
 In many cases, Alabaster funds buy land and Nazarene Mission Teams put up the buildings.

 Sometimes, a team's construction materials money is raised through special offerings.
 Occasionally, money comes from friends outside the church.
 They hear about special projects and want to get involved.
 Sometimes, churches use Faith Promise giving above World Evangelism Fund commitments to help fund Nazarene Mission Team projects.